Affordable Outpatient Substance Use Treatment for the LGBT and HIV+ Communities

-Have you been struggling with addiction but felt you couldn’t really open up around others outside of the community?
-One of the reasons we have been so successful in our 30+ years of providing outpatient substance use (alcohol and/or drugs) treatment is that our state-licensed professional therapists not only specialize in this area, but they also understand how addiction can be complicated to treat along with other mental health issues and/or identity and orientation.
+One of the reasons we have been so successful in our 30+ years of treating substance use issues is that our licensed professional therapists not only specialize in this area, but they also understand how addiction can be complicated by other physical and mental health issues and/or identity and orientation.
 We offer a safe and affirming treatment environment that lets you be yourself fully are without being judged or having to explain or justify who you are.

 - Aftercare support services